 - Estimote Telemetry

-Estimote Connection allows you to connect to a beacon.
+Estimote Connection allows you to connect to a beacon and change its settings.
 You cannot turn it off.

 Estimote Location is brand new packet, design specifically to work with our Indoor Location SDK.

 Estimote Telemetry is a packet that broadcasts information from sensors, GPIO, battery state, and firmware version.